Should You Hire a Lawyer for a DUI in Rhode Island?

 One of the primary advantages of hiring an experienced DUI lawyer is that they are knowledgeable about the ever-changing laws and know how to navigate the court system.
 As soon as you are charged with a DUI, you will be forced to make quick and important decisions that will impact every outcome of your case.
 In addition, you will face numerous court dates and deadlines that you cannot miss.
 A skilled attorney will make sure you meet all the legal requirements, offer important advice on how best to proceed based on your particular situation, and stand by your side throughout the entire process.

 2) You’ll Have a Better Chance of Getting Your Charges Reduced or Dismissed with an Attorney

 When you hire a skilled DUI attorney like Ann Sheeley, a considerable amount of time will be spent reviewing and investigating all the evidence in your case to prepare an effective defense.
 Reputable attorneys look at all angles and uncover ways to argue the circumstances surrounding their client’s arrest with the goal of having the charges dismissed or reduced.
 For example, was their probable cause for getting pulled over?
 Did the police properly administer your sobriety test?
 Were your rights violated?
 Police officers have strict rules they must adhere to and their failure to do so is a strong defense to present in court.

-Hiring an attorney can also put you in a better position to expunge those charges from your record at a later date.
-For more information on expungement, click here.
+Hiring an attorney can also put you in a better position to expunge those charges from your record at a later date. <Learn more about Expungement>

 Importantly, with proper legal representation, you will increase your chances of the judge awarding you limited driving privileges - called a “hardship license” - which allows you to drive to and from work, school or medical appointments.